karol-brejna-i/sqls-inventory/.cognitron/README.md

-# .cogitron — Specification and Context Directory
+# .cognitron — Specification and Context Directory

 This directory contains the **core specification and context files* used to guide development with the help of AI models.
 Each file plays a specific role in making